huy/maven-quickstart/running_test.md

       Description: Verify integration tests ran using Surefire.

 The test classes to be executed are those of the following wildcard patterns `**/IT*.java`, `**/*IT.java`, `**/*ITCase.java`.
 Inclusion/exclusion is possible via a instruction [here](https://maven.apache.org/surefire/maven-failsafe-plugin/examples/inclusion-exclusion.html)

+**cargo with surefire**

+Other option is to use maven cargo plugin to manage a web container lifecycle (when system under test is container) and rebinding surefire plugin `test` goal to `integration test` phase.
+E.g.

 References